MDIL-SNU/SIMPLE-NN_v2/docs/install.rst

 Requirements for potential file
 -------------------------------

-For acceleration, there are some assumptions for a potential file.
-A potential file should comply with following rules.
 -  Symmetry function group refers to a group of vector components which have the same target atom specie(s).
 -  Vector components in the same symmetry function group should have same a cutoff radius.
 -  Vector components in the same symmetry function group should be contiguous in potential file.
 -  The value of zeta should be integer in angular symmetry functions.

+For acceleration, there were some assumptions for a potential file.
+A potential file should comply with rules above.
-(Not requirement) For the best speed-up, the number of symmetry functions should be a multiple of "4" since AVX instruction sets support 256bit(total 4 double value) SIMD,
+(Not requirement) For the best speed-up, the number of symmetry functions should be a multiple of "4" since AVX instruction sets support 256bit(total 4 double value) SIMD.

 Usage
 -----